-What’s the Five in 45 Community to Move More?
+What’s the Five in 45 Challenge to Move More?

-Five in 45 is a brand new community I created to encourage everyone, from 5 to 105, to move more each day, by setting a timer, whenever you’re awake, to alert you to get up every 45 minutes for a 5 minute “movement break”.
+Five in 45 is a challenge I created to encourage everyone, from 5 to 105, to move more each day by setting a timer whenever you’re awake, to alert you to get up every 45 minutes for a 5-minute “movement break.”

 - More energy throughout the day.